promisegrid/grid-poc/x/atproto/slides.md

 ### Structure and Flexibility
 - Flexible claim structure allows representation of various data types.
-- Can include standard claims (e.g., "iss", "sub", "exp") and custom claims.
+- Can include standard claims (e.g., "issuer", "subject", "expires") and custom claims.
 - Supports nesting of CWTs for added security or combining claim sets.

----

-## CBOR Web Tokens (CWTs)

-### Encoding and Key Ordering
-- Uses CBOR encoding, which is inherently deterministic.
-- Key ordering in CWTs is not mandated by RFC 8392.
-- Deterministic encoding rules, including key sorting, are defined in RFC 8949 (CBOR specification).
-- RFC-compliant CWTs can have unsorted keys, though sorting is recommended for interoperability.

----

-## CBOR Web Tokens (CWTs)

 ### Use Cases
 - Authentication and authorization in constrained environments (e.g., IoT).
 - Potential use as capability tokens (explored by IETF ACE working group).
-- Possible representation of promises in Promise Theory context (theoretical).
+- Possible representation of promises in Promise Theory context.

 ---

 ## IPLD (InterPlanetary Linked Data)

 ### Relationship between IPFS and IPLD
-- IPFS (InterPlanetary File System) is a distributed file storage system that uses content-addressing to uniquely identify files.
+- [IPFS](https://ipfs.io) (InterPlanetary File System) is a distributed file storage system that uses content-addressing to uniquely identify files.
-- IPLD is the data model underlying IPFS; it defines a uniform way to link and reference data across different systems.
+- [IPLD](https://ipld.io) is the data model underlying IPFS; it defines a uniform way to link and reference data across different systems.
-- In IPFS, data is stored as nodes in a Merkle DAG that adheres to the IPLD specification, enabling interoperability and verification of content.
+- In IPFS, data is stored as nodes in a [Merkle DAG](https://docs.ipfs.tech/concepts/merkle-dag/) that adheres to the IPLD specification, enabling interoperability and verification of content.
 - IPLD not only structures data within IPFS but also allows integration with other decentralized systems by providing a consistent addressing and linking mechanism.

----

-## IPLD (InterPlanetary Linked Data)

 ### Use in atproto
 - Atproto uses a variant of IPLD for its underlying data model.
-- Custom JSON encoding used instead of standard DAG-JSON.
+- Custom JSON encoding used instead of standard [DAG-JSON](https://github.com/ipld/dag-json).
-- CBOR used for cryptographic operations in atproto.
+- [CBOR](https://cbor.io) is used for cryptographic operations in atproto.
+- Incorporates a variant of [DAG-CBOR](https://github.com/ipld/dag-cbor) for certain operations.
+- Leverages the principles of [ATProto](https://atproto.com) for protocol-specific implementations.

+### Potential Integration with PromiseGrid

+- PromiseGrid could leverage IPLD for storing and linking CWTs as promises.
+- If so, will likely use dag-cbor.

 ---